jnozzi/cocoadev.com/markdown/DistributedObjectsSampleCode.md

 farming out project builds to build servers and managing dependencies and whatnot, and it has used DO over TCP for some time, using its own hand-rolled TCP transport.
 So DO over TCP is possible.
-That system isn't using General/NSSocketPort yet (it predates General/NSSocketPort), but we'll be switching it to General/NSSocketPort sometime after Mac OS X is released, which will eliminate several hundreds of lines of code.
+That system isn't using NSSocketPort yet (it predates NSSocketPort), but we'll be switching it to NSSocketPort sometime after Mac OS X is released, which will eliminate several hundreds of lines of code.
 I've given the engineers that will do that this same example to work from.